rick-maniquiz/SE8-Ultimate-Reviewer/README.md

 ### Author: Rick

+> ⚠️ *Note: Make sure that a folder named persistent is exists in the SE8-Mock-Exam-Generator folder.*
 > ⚠️ *Note: Reviewer generation and content are still under development.
 Stay tuned for upcoming improvements.*

 This tool generates a **printable PDF mock exam** and its corresponding **solution sheet** using LaTeX.
 It's developed in **Java SE 8** and uses **Maven** for dependency and build management.